 Studying abroad should give you new insights into your subject and related disciplines in another country.
 Of course there can be huge differences between the courses offered abroad and those that you have to take for your program in Dortmund.
 But don't let that discourage you!
 This coud be a great opportunity to set a specific concentration in your studies that could be attractive for a future employer.

-The classes you take abroad may be able to be transferred back to your studies at TU Dortmund University.
-Regardless of whether you are participating in an exchange program or carrying out an independently planned stay abroad, you will need to discuss the possibility of credit transfer with your lecturers before you go abroad.
+The classes you take and your study achievements abroad may be eligible for recognition in your studies at TU Dortmund University.
+Regardless of whether you are participating in an exchange program or carrying out an independently planned stay abroad, you will need to discuss the possibility of recognition of your sudy achievements with your academic advisor before you go abroad.